 Not sure whether you’re burnt out?
 Compare your current performance to previous years.
 As burnout tends to happen over a long time, this approach might reveal whether you’re in a temporary slump or experiencing more chronic burnout.

 5. Interpersonal Problems at Home and at Work

 This tends to manifest in one of two ways: (a) You’re having more conflicts with colleagues/friends/family or (b) you withdraw, talking to your coworkers and family members less.
 You might be there in person but tuned out.

-If you’ve ever noticed one or more of these symptoms, here’s what to do
+Here are 5 things to do if you’ve ever noticed one or more of these symptoms:

 1. Be intentional About Relaxation

-Whether you take up meditation, reading a book, taking a walk or visiting with friends and family, truly think about what you’ll do to relax & find time for it.
+Whether you take up meditation, read a book, take a walk or visit friends and family, truly think about what you’ll do to relax and find time for it.

 2. Seek out activities outside work

 Find something outside of work that you are passionate about that’s relaxing, engaging and really gets you going—whether a hobby, sports or fitness activities or volunteering in the community.